-The Web Adaptor is an application that runs in your existing website and forwards requests to your ArcGIS Server machines.
+ArcGIS Web Adaptor is an application that runs in your existing website and forwards requests to your server machines.
 It polls your site at a regular interval to learn which machines have been added or removed.
 It then forwards traffic to only the currently participating machines.
-When you prepare to expose your ArcGIS Server site to an external audience, you should install the Web Adaptor or implement comparable request forwarding and security technology.
+When you prepare to expose your server site to an external audience, you should install the Web Adaptor or implement comparable request forwarding and security technology.

 Benefits of the Web Adaptor

-Allows you to integrate ArcGIS Server with your organization's existing web server.
-By including a web server in your site, you gain the ability to host web applications that use your GIS services.
+Integrate ArcGIS Server with your organization's existing web server.
+By including a web server in your site, you can host web applications that use your GIS services.

-Allows you to provide a single endpoint that distributes incoming requests to the ArcGIS Servers in your site.
+Provide a single endpoint that distributes incoming requests to the servers in your site.

-Allows you to expose your ArcGIS Server through your organization's standard website and port.
-Use the Web Adaptor if you don't want users to see the default port 6080 or the default site name arcgis.
+Make your ArcGIS Server available through your organization's standard website and port.
+Use the Web Adaptor if you don't want users to see the default port, 6080, or the default site name, arcgis.

-Allows you to block ArcGIS Desktop users from establishing administrative or publisher connections to ArcGIS Server.
+Prevent ArcGIS Pro users from establishing administrative or publisher connections to ArcGIS Server.

 Web Adaptor deployment scenarios

-The Web Adaptor can be used in various ArcGIS Server site configurations.
-For example, in a site with a single ArcGIS Server machine, you can install the Web Adaptor on the same machine as the ArcGIS Server machine, or offload it to a dedicated web server.
+The Web Adaptor can be used in various server site configurations.
+For example, in a site with a single server machine, you can install the Web Adaptor on the same machine as the server machine, or offload it to a dedicated web server.
 In a multiple-machine deployment, you can have one entry point into your site by installing the Web Adaptor on a single web server, or you can establish redundancy at the web server tier by installing the Web Adaptor on multiple web servers.

-The Web Adaptor's version must always match the version of its registered ArcGIS Server site.
+The Web Adaptor version must always match the version of its registered server site.